-Aldebaran commenced a diamond drilling program at Altar in March 2019 with the goal of exploring and expanding the higher-grade zones to identify a higher-grade resource within the project, as well as to identify and drill test a new target area.
+Aldebaran commenced a diamond drilling program at Altar in March 2019, with the goal of exploring and expanding the known higher-grade zones to identify a higher-grade resource within the project, as well as to identify and drill test a new target area beneath the Quebrada de Mina (QDM) zone.
 A total of 5,400 m was drilled in four diamond core exploration holes.
-Two of the three holes that reached their target depth intersected long intervals of higher than current resource grade material, one of which (QDM-19-41) was the discovery of a new porphyry centre.
+Two of the holes (QDM-19-040 and QDM-19-041) were drilled to depth beneath the QDM gold zone.
+Additional drill holes were completed at the Altar Central (ALD-19-212) and Altar East (ALD-19-211).
+QDM-19-040 was lost before reaching its intended target depth.
+Two of the three holes that reached their target depth intersected long intervals of higher than current resource grade material, one of which (QDM-19-41) was the discovery of a new copper-gold porphyry centre at QDM.
 The results from drill holes QDM-19-040, QDM-19-041, ALDE-19-211 and ALD-19-212 were announced on October 3, 2019 (see news release at www.aldebaranresources.com).